Hushpuppi’s wife, Imams write judge as US court sentences fraudster today

 The letters were filed at the US District Court for the Central District of California on 4 November in support of Huspuppi’s earlier plea for light sentence.

-Forty-year-old Hushpuppi had personally sent a hand-written letter to the judge, Otis Wright, giving assurances that he was a changed person, and promising to make full restitution to victims of his criminal activities in excess of the benefits he derived from the crimes.
+Forty-year-old Hushpuppi had personally sent a hand-written letter to the judge, Otis Wright, giving assurances that he was a changed person, and promising to make full restitution in excess of the benefits he derived from the crimes, to the victims.

 Charges, guilty plea, appeals for mercy